Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Background

-Guadalcanal Campaign
+Guadalcanal campaign

 Eight months after the beginning of the Pacific War, on 7 August 1942 Allied forces (primarily U.S.) landed on Guadalcanal, Tulagi, and Florida Islands in the Solomon Islands.
 The landings on the islands were meant to deny their use by the Japanese as bases for threatening the supply routes between the U.S. and Australia, and to secure the islands as starting points for a campaign with the eventual goal of isolating the major Japanese base at Rabaul while also supporting the Allied New Guinea campaign.
 The landings initiated the six-month-long Guadalcanal campaign.

 The Japanese were taken by surprise.
 By nightfall on 8 August, the 11,000 Allied troops—primarily from the 1st Marine Division of the United States Marine Corps under the command of Lieutenant General Alexander Vandegrift—secured Tulagi and nearby small islands as well as the Japanese airfield under construction at Lunga Point on Guadalcanal.
 The Allies later renamed the airfield Henderson Field.
 Allied aircraft operating out of Henderson were called the "Cactus Air Force" (CAF) after the Allied code name for Guadalcanal.
-To protect the airfield, the U.S. Marines established a perimeter defense around Lunga Point.
-Additional reinforcements over the next two months later increased the number of U.S. troops at Lunga Point on Guadalcanal to more than 20,000.
+To protect the airfield, the U.S. established a perimeter defense around Lunga Point.
+Additional reinforcements over the next two months increased the number of U.S. troops at Lunga Point on Guadalcanal to more than 20,000.

 In response to the Allied landings on Guadalcanal, the Japanese Imperial General Headquarters assigned the Imperial Japanese Army's 17th Army—a corps-sized command based at Rabaul and under the command of Lieutenant General Harukichi Hyakutake—with the task of retaking Guadalcanal.
 Units of the 17th Army began to arrive on Guadalcanal on 19 August to drive Allied forces from the island.